 A storm that had been building since the previous night brought hurricane force winds and huge seas to the village.
 The path to Gardenstown was washed away (it has since been replaced), together with stretches of Crovie's sea defences and a number of houses and sheds.
 The village ceased to be viable almost immediately, and many residents simply moved round the bay to Gardenstown.

 How you feel about Crovie will probably depend on the sort of day you find it on.
 It can be an enchanting place, though with its backdrop of lumpy cliffs it will probably never really qualify as beautiful.
-But find it on a day when the sea is being pushed into the bay by a northerly gale and it is an altogether more exciting place to be.
+But find it on a day when the sea is being pushed into the bay by a northerly gale and it is an altogether more exciting, perhaps even intimidating, place to be.